marinedabare/multi-model-image-gen/README.md

 HF_TOKEN = "paste-your-token-here"  # get one free at https://huggingface.co/settings/tokens
 HEADERS = {"Authorization": f"Bearer {HF_TOKEN}"}

-PROMPT = "a flat illustration of a merchant reviewing analytics on a tablet in a retail store, minimal style, pastel colours, no text, no watermark"
+PROMPT = "a flat illustration of a smiling merchant reviewing analytics on a tablet in a retail store, minimal style, pastel colours, no text, no watermark"

 models = {
     "Stable Diffusion XL": "stabilityai/stable-diffusion-xl-base-1.0",